emissary-ingress/emissary/docs/latest/howtos/grpc.md

 Ambassador Edge Stack is now terminating TLS from the gRPC client and proxying the call to the application over cleartext.

 ![](../../doc-images/gRPC-TLS-Ambassador.png)

-Refer to the Ambassador Edge Stack [TLS termination guide](../tls-termination) for more information on the TLS module.

 If you want to configure authentication in another language, [gRPC provides examples](https://grpc.io/docs/guides/auth.html) with proper syntax for other languages.